Blog

 The Unwanted Journey

 Since our house fire in May, I’ve been thinking a lot about “unwanted journeys.”
 These aren’t the fun trips and adventures we avidly sign up for.
-And they are definitely not situations we would ever intentionally choose.
+And they are definitely not situations we would ever

 Honouring Endings